clear-street/sfin-docs/source/locates_rest_api.html.md

 `orders` - Repeated locate request objects

 `security_id_type` - Type of the security to be located.
-Valid values for this field are: CUSIP, ISIN, SEDOL, TICKER
+Valid values for this field are: TICKER

 `security_id` - Security identifier corresponding to the security type above for the locate